based2/KB/network/ip_filter.md

 block from any to 34.239.255.86
 # DFA https://www.mandiant.com/resources/blog/unc4990-evolution-usb-malware
 block from any to 34.241.115.67
+# uBlock mediametrie.com auth.estat.com
+block from any to 34.253.48.144
 # https://www.virustotal.com/gui/ip-address/35.186.224.25
 block from any to 34.98.74.57
 block from any to 34.160.144.0/24